YahooArchive/express-state/README.md

 ### Serialization

-Express State serializes exposed data to literal, executable JavaScript.
-The JavaScript produced during serialization is limited to expressions which initialize namespaces and the exposed data assigned to those namespaces, which is a superset of JSON that includes regexps and functions.
+Express State serializes exposed data to literal executable JavaScript.
+The JavaScript produced during serialization is limited to expressions that initialize namespaces and the exposed data assigned to those namespaces, which is a superset of JSON that includes regular expressions and functions.

-JavaScript as the serialization format is more powerful and efficient than JSON.
+JavaScript, as the serialization format, is more powerful and efficient than JSON.
-It avoids the cost of allocating and parsing large JSON strings on the client, and enables things like sharing routes defined as regexps with a client-side URL router.
+It avoids the cost of allocating and parsing large JSON strings on the client and enables things like sharing routes defined as regular expressions with a client-side URL router.

-The special `app.locals.state` and `res.locals.state` objects contain a custom `toString()` method implementation which serializes them to JavaScript that is human readable and can be embedded inside a `<script>` element in an HTML page.
+The special `app.locals.state` and `res.locals.state` objects contain a custom `toString()` method implementation, which serializes the objects to JavaScript that is human readable and can be embedded inside a `<script>` element in an HTML page.

-The following example shows a series of `expose()` calls, and the resulting output from serialization:
+The following example shows a series of `expose()` calls and the resulting output from serialization:

 ```javascript